-Trying to find the best budget rowing machine today has been a bit of an uphill climb.
+Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 For starters (and my girlfriend can attest to this), I have a bit of a habit to “over research” when I’m looking to make a big purchase.